Content and Format

 - In case contributors have any actual or potential conflicts of interests in relation to the subject matter of their contribution, that must be disclosed.

 - Authors must include their brief biographical information (in no more than two lines) at the top of the post below the title.
 See, e.g.: “Ms. X is a partner at ABC Law Firm in Mumbai”, or “Mr. Y is a 3rd year B.A., LL.B.
 (Hons.) student at PQR Law School in New Delhi”.

-- Each submission will be reviewed by one or more editors of the Blog, who retain their absolute discretion in determining whether to accept a post and, if accepted, whether the post requires revisions.
-Contributors must work with the editors to incorporate suggested revisions and comments.
+- Each submission will be reviewed by one or more Editors of the Blog, who retain their absolute discretion in determining whether to accept a post and, if accepted, whether the post requires revisions.
+Contributors must work with the Editors to incorporate suggested revisions and comments.
 Given the large volume of submissions, the Editors are not in a position to provide feedback on each rejected submission.

-- Guest posts initially carried on the Blog may be cross-posted on other websites or in print without prior permission.
-However, this is subject to the condition that the cross-posting prominently carries wording to the effect that the material was “first posted on the IndiaCorpLaw Blog (https://indiacorplaw.in)”.
+- Posts initially carried on the Blog may be cross-posted on other websites or in print without prior permission.
+However, this is subject to the condition that the cross-posting prominently carries wording to the effect that the material was “first published on the IndiaCorpLaw Blog (https://indiacorplaw.in)”.